pygame-community/pygame-ce/docs/reST/ref/gfxdraw.rst

 | :sl:`pygame module for drawing shapes`

-**EXPERIMENTAL!**: This API may change or disappear in later pygame releases.
-If you use this, your code may break with the next pygame release.

-The gfxdraw module is now deprecated in favor of the draw module and all its functions are deprecated.
+**DEPRECATED!**: The gfxdraw module is now deprecated in favor of the draw module and all its functions are also deprecated.

 The pygame package does not import gfxdraw automatically when loaded, so it must imported explicitly to be used.